Amber Glenn: 2025–26 season: Milano Cortina Olympic team gold and third consecutive national title

 Glenn began the season by competing at the 2025 CS Nebelhorn Trophy, where she won the gold medal.
 The following month, she competed at the 2025 Cup of China, winning the gold medal for a second consecutive time and edging out teammate and reigning World Champion, Alysa Liu.
+The following month, Glenn finished second at 2025 Finlandia Trophy behind Mone Chiba, qualifying for the Grand Prix Final.
+At the final, Glenn placed sixth in the short program after singling a planned triple Axel and placed fourth in the free skate with a season's best of 144.65, finishing fourth overall.